DaiYu-233/YMCL.Avalonia/YMCL.Plugin/Doc_en.md

         public void OnDisable()
         {
             //When the plugin switch is turned off
+            //In this example, a message box pops up to prompt the user Method.Ui.Toast("Plugin Off");
         }

         public void OnEnable()
         {
             //When the plugin switch is turned on
+            //In this example, a message box pops up to prompt the user Method.Ui.Toast("Plugin On");
         }
     };
 }